 latex-tools

-• PDF Viewing: Open generated PDFs internally in Pulsar or in an external viewer.
+• PDF viewing: Open PDFs internally or in external viewer.

-• SyncTeX: Support for forward and backward search between source and PDF.
+• SyncTeX: Forward and backward search between source and PDF.

 Installation